 Stripe Chargeback Fee 2026: $15 + $15 Two-Tier System

-Stripe charges $15 per dispute plus an optional $15 counter fee since June 2025.
-Both fees are refunded if you win.
-Smart Disputes adds a 30% success fee on recovered amounts.
+Stripe charges a $15 receipt fee on every dispute plus an optional $15 counter fee if you contest, both since June 2025.
+The counter fee is refunded if you win; the receipt fee is not.
+Smart Disputes waives the counter fee and adds a 30% success fee on recovered amounts.
 Here is the full breakdown with evidence categories and real-money cost math.

 The two-tier fee structure

 Stripe restructured dispute pricing in June 2025.
-The previous flat $15 fee remains as the base, but contesting a dispute now triggers an additional $15 counter fee.
-The split lets Stripe charge automation cost only when merchants actually use the dispute response pipeline.
+The $15 receipt fee is now charged on every dispute and retained whether you win or lose, while contesting a dispute triggers an additional $15 counter fee that is refunded on a win.
+The split lets Stripe charge the contest cost only when merchants actually use the dispute response pipeline.

 $15